oatlog/oatlog/doc/report/main.typ

 === Relational e-matching codegen <section_implementation_codegen_ematching>

-@section_implementation_tir_details has already discussed query planning as a worst-case-optimal Generic join with heuristics, performed jointly to create a rewrite rule trie.
+@section_implementation_tir_details has already discussed query planning as a worst-case-optimal Generic Join with heuristics, performed jointly to create a rewrite rule trie.
 Such a trie is lowered to a tree of nested loops in the generated code, each performing a semi-join or a primary join. @fig_impl_codegen_ematching shows generated code for `apply_rules`, including the index-accessing functions on the `AddRelation`.
 No-FD indexes iterate their outputs while FD indexes